We Help You Get a Fresh Start

 Bankruptcy can help save your car, house or other property.
 Stop the harassment and give yourself hope today.
 Located in Wilmington, North Carolina, we serve the Southeastern Region of the State and have been doing so for over 25 years.
 We are dedicated to assisting individuals who are facing difficult financial problems.
 Client satisfaction is our number one goal.
 The relevant procedure of your case and the associated issues are discussed in detail before representation is ever started.
 No question is too small.
 Every client is important.

-WE ARE A DEBT RELIEF AGENCY.
-WE HELP PEOPLE FILE FOR RELIEF UNDER THE BANKRUPTCY CODE.
+GREGORY KORNEGAY LAW IS A DEBT RELIEF AGENCY AND WE HELP PEOPLE FILE FOR RELIEF UNDER THE BANKRUPTCY CODE.